martis42/depend_on_what_you_use/README.md

 ## Applying automatic fixes

-DWYU offers a tool to automatically fix detected problems.
+DWYU offers a tool to automatically fix some detected problems.

+&#9888;
+Please note that **the tool cannot guarantee that your build is not being broken** by the changes.
+Always make sure your project is still valid after the changes and review the performed changes.

 The workflow is the following:

 1. Execute DWYU on your workspace.
-DWYU will create report files containing information about discovered problems for each analyzed target in the Bazel output directory.
+DWYU will create report files containing information about discovered problems in the Bazel output directory for each analyzed target.
-2. Execute `bazel run @depend_on_what_you_use//:apply_fixes`.
-The tool discovers the report files generated in the previous step and gathers the problems for which a fix is available.
-Then [buildozer](https://github.com/bazelbuild/buildtools/blob/master/buildozer/README.md) is utilized to adapt the BUILDS files in your workspace.
+2. Execute `bazel run @depend_on_what_you_use//:apply_fixes -- <your_options>`.
+The tool discovers the report files
+   generated in the previous step and gathers the problems for which a fix is available.
+Then, [buildozer](https://github.com/bazelbuild/buildtools/blob/master/buildozer/README.md) is utilized to adapt the BUILDS files in your workspace.

+The `apply_fixes` tool requires you to explicitly choose which kind or errors you want to be fixed.
+You can see the full command line interface and more information about the script behavior and limitations by executing:<br>
+`bazel run @depend_on_what_you_use//:apply_fixes -- --help`

 If the `apply_fixes` tool is not able to discover the report files, this can be caused by the `bazel-bin` convenience symlink at the workspace root not existing or not pointing to the output directory which was used by to generate the report files.
-The `apply_fixes` tool offers options to control how the output directory is discovered.<br/>
+The tool offers options to control how the output directory is discovered.
-Execute `bazel run @depend_on_what_you_use//:apply_fixes -- --help` to discover the whole CLI interface of the tool.

-Fixing missing direct dependencies by searching them in the dependency tree of a target is disabled by default, since it is based on a heuristic, which can fail in multiple ways.
-Activate this fix by adding `--add-missing-deps`.

-There are limitations on what can be automatically fixed due to constraints of `buildozer`.
-More details are explained in the script description: `bazel run @depend_on_what_you_use//:apply_fixes -- --help`.
+Unfortunately, the tool cannot promise perfect results due to various constraints:

+- If alias targets are involved, this cannot be processed properly.
+Alias targets are resolved to their actual target before the DWY aspect is running.
+Thus, the DWYU report file contains the actual targets in its report and buildozer is not able to modify the BUILD files containing the alias name.
+- Buildozer is working on the plain BUILD files as a user would see them in the editor.
+Meaning without alias resolution or macro expansion.
+Consequently, buildozer cannot work on targets which are generated inside a macro or whose name is constructed in a list comprehension.
+- Generally the fixes should not break your build.
+But there are edge cases.
+For example a dependency X might be unused in library A, but the downstream user of library A transitively depends on it.
+Removing the unused dependency from library A will break the build as the downstream dependency no longer finds dependency X.
+- Adding missing direct dependencies is based on a heuristic and not guaranteed to find the correct dependency.
+Also analyzing the visibility of potential direct dependencies is not yet implemented, which can cause a broken build if a target without the proper visibility is chosen.

 # Preconditions